kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 - annotations:  a map with string keys and values, optional, additional annotations for the generated ModuleTemplate CR

 The**manifes** and **defaultCR** paths are resolved against the module's directory, as configured with the "--path" flag.
-The **manifest** file contains all the module's resources in a single, multi-document yaml file.
+The **manifest** file contains all the module's resources in a single, multi-document YAML file.
 These resources will be created in the Kyma cluster when the module is activated.
 The **defaultCR** file contains a default custom resource for the module that will be installed along with the module.
 The Default CR is additionally schema-validated against the Custom Resource Definition.
 The CRD used for the validation must exist in the set of the module's resources.